 This article is written in collaboration with Naluri.

 Have you ever noticed how some people are able to go with the flow, stride through life with ease amidst all the unpredictable events while some struggle to cope with changes, challenges and negative events?
 What makes them react so differently to life events?
-Aside from biological make-up, there are various other psychological and social factors that have a huge impact as well.
+Aside from biological make-up, there are various other psychological and social factors that can have a huge impact.

 What is mental resilience?

 Mental resilience is the mental process of being able to adapt well in the face of adversity, challenges and various sources of stress by using positive mental processes in order to protect an individual from the negative effects of these challenges.

 Aim for it